How To Damp Proof Your Home

 Protecting your home from the elements is the first step you can take.
 Old bricks can become porous and allow water in over time.
 If this is the case, you can help to protect the bricks by painting them with damp proof paint.
 Buy bitumen paint and apply this to the exterior of your property and it will provide a damp proof and weather-resistant shield to your property.

-When weatherproofing take a walk around your property and check the exteriors for damage.
+When weatherproofing, take a walk around your property and check the exteriors for damage.
 Are the windows in working order?
 Is the roof intact?
-Keep gutters clear and fix any cracks or faults you see straight away.
+Keep gutters clear using a service such as Gutter Cleaning Norfolk VA, and fix any cracks or faults you see straight away.